 The Gas Chromatograph technique is also known as mass spectrometry.
 It is much more expensive than the immunoassay.
 It also takes a much more extended period for the test report to be processed.
-Unlike the immunoassay, a GC test rarely gives false positive results.
-By the end of this article, you will want to buy a weed detox kit.
 Each type of drug has a distinct fragmentation pattern.
 A GC/MS test will identify specific molecules in a urine sample thus ruling out the possibility of a false positive.
 However, the can give false negatives if there aren’t sufficient molecules to be detected in a given sample.

 Here is an average guide to the duration different drugs can take to clear from your urinary tract.

 Cocaine- 3-4 days

 LSD- 1-3 days

 Crystal Meth- 3-6 days

 Morphine- 2-3 days

 Codeine- 1 day

 Amphetamines- 1-3 days